UDITMSC/DL/README.md

 Note: The above example is provided for demonstration purposes and may not be applicable to your use case.

-### Note: Please refer to journal.pdf for indexes.
+### Note: Please refer to DLJournal.pdf for indexes.